MadinaBonuAlisherova/SpringDemo/README.md

 # SpringDemo
-In this Spring Demo Project, it contains inversion control, singleton class, scope prototype(two different objects), dependency injection, spring framework, class syllabus, applicationContext.xml
+In this Spring Demo Project, it contains inversion control, singleton class, scope prototype(two different objects), dependency injection, spring framework, applicationContext.xml
+## It contains Classes and Archive interface:
+These interface are implemented in other classes such as MathClass, EnglishClass, and JavaClass.
+This small project is done for Schools and Univerities!